campudus/vertx-json-schema-validator/README.md

     }

 ## Usage
-Currently there are two commands for this module.
+Currently there are three commands for this module.

 ###Validate Json